Community Recreation Center Collaboration

 A Joint Exploration by the Park District of Oak Park, Oak Park and River Forest High School District 200 and River Forest Park District

-The Board of Park Commissioners for the Park District of Oak Park and River Forest Park District and the Board of Education for Oak Park River Forest High School District 200 have all approved a Memorandum of Understanding to explore the partnership opportunities for construction of a Community Recreation Center (CRC).
+The Board of Park Commissioners for the Park District of Oak Park and River Forest Park District and the Board of Education for Oak Park River Forest High School District 200 approved a Memorandum of Understanding In July 2017 to explore partnership opportunities for construction of a Community Recreation Center (CRC).
 This collaboration is in part the result of a feasibility study conducted by the Park District of Oak Park in 2016, which confirmed community support for this type of facility.
 During the study, the community emphasized the need for the Park District to collaborate with other governmental entities and community organizations.
 This collaboration is also in part the result of D200’s need to address the replacement of its aging pools and the need expressed by the River Forest community for quality, indoor recreation facilities.

 Amenities being considered for the community recreation center include an indoor pool, a multi-use gymnasium with three basketball courts, indoor walking track, fitness center, program and meeting spaces and more.